TheLevelUp/levelup-sdk-csharp/README.md

 The LevelUp SDK Example App depends on the SDK library.
 Instructions on setting up and building the Example App source code are provided below.

 ### Getting Started
-Before you can make any progress with the LevelUp C# Integration SDK, you will need to sign up for a LevelUp account [[Sandbox](https://sandbox.thelevelup.com/users/new) | [Production](https://www.thelevelup.com/users/new)].
+Before you can make any progress with the LevelUp C# Integration SDK, you will need to [sign up for a LevelUp account](https://www.thelevelup.com/users/new).
 Once you have a LevelUp account, you can log in to your Developer Center [[Sandbox](https://www.thelevelup.com/developer/sandbox/apps) | [Production](https://www.thelevelup.com/developer/production/apps)] and obtain an API Key.

 ### Configuring Your API Key
 To use the LevelUp SDK, you will need to first obtain a LevelUp API key [[Sandbox](https://www.thelevelup.com/developer/sandbox/apps) | [Production](https://www.thelevelup.com/developer/production/apps)].
 You will need this API key to make authentication calls to the LevelUp platform.